intel/QAT_Engine/README.md

 make
 make install
 ```
+In the above example this will create the file `qatengine.so` and copy it to
+the engines dir of the system which can be checked using
+`pkg-config --variable=enginesdir libcrypto`.

 If OpenSSL\* version in the system can not be updated to 1.1.1 series, then
 the engine needs to be built from source using the option
 `--with-openssl_install_dir`.
 An additional option `--with-openssl_dir` pointing
-to the top directory of the OpenSSL\* needs to be provided for building against
+to the top directory of the OpenSSL\* source needs to be provided for building
-OpenSSL\* 1.1.0 as the engine err files need to be regenerated for 1.1.0.
+against OpenSSL\* 1.1.0 as the engine err files need to be regenerated for 1.1.0.

-In the above example this will create the file `qatengine.so` and copy it to
-the engines dir of the system which can be checked using
-`pkg-config --variable=enginesdir libcrypto`.

-### Copy the correct Intel&reg; QuickAssist Technology Driver config files
+### Copy the Intel&reg; QuickAssist Technology Driver config files

 The Intel&reg; QAT OpenSSL\* Engine comes with some example conf files to use
 with the Intel&reg; QAT Driver.